 Based on the results of the assessment(s), applicants may be required to participate in an assessment interview to determine admissibility.
 Interview may be conducted via teleconference if necessary.

-- The program is not eligible for Canada Student Loans.
+- This program is not eligible for Canada Student Loans.

 - Students must provide safety equipment, including footwear having CSA safety-toe protection and CSA safety glasses with clear lenses.